-What Is BMI, and Why Does It Even Matter Here?
+What Is BMI and Why Does It Even Matter Here?

 BMI is just math.
 Weight divided by height squared.
 It gives you a number, and that number gets you placed into a category underweight, normal, overweight, obese, severely obese.
 It’s an imperfect tool.
 It doesn’t know if you’re muscular or whether your weight sits mostly in your midsection.
 It doesn’t measure body fat directly.
 A 250-pound competitive powerlifter and a 250-pound sedentary person could have the same BMI which obviously tells you nothing useful.